vEnhance/web.evanchen.cc/input/faq-latex.md

 I use [moderncv](https://ctan.org/pkg/moderncv?lang=en).
-You can [download the TeX source of my CV](static/CV-example-source-2020.tex) (with slight modifications for presentability; not updated).
+You can [download the TeX source of my CV](static/CV-example-source-2020.tex) (with slight modifications for simplicity; this link is not updated).

 ### {{ faq("L-7", "How do you get the LaTeX to auto-compile?") }}